pablorotten/hibernate-course/README.md

 	private String city;
 }
 ```
 This class has the columns but is not an entity by itself.
-Is used by other entitites
+Is used by other entities such as **Bank**

 For using this Composite value type class there're 2 ways:

+##### @Embedded

-If the @Column names of the CVT match with the column names of the Entity, you can directly use the class
+If the @Column names of the CVT match with the column names of the Entity, you can directly use the class.
+Then, write the getters and setters for all the attributes of the CVT @Embeddable class:
 ```java
 @Entity
 @Table(name="BANK")